+41 79 446 14 86 info@immofisc.ch

 Source: Bloomberg – Finanz und Wirtschaft.

-Do not hesitate to contact us to discuss it
+Feel free to contact us to discuss this further

 PORTUGAL – VENTURE CAPITAL INVESTMENT

-PORTUGAL – BRAKE ON GOLDEN VISA – VENTURE CAPITAL INVESTMENT
+PORTUGAL – HINDRANCE TO GOLDEN VISA – VENTURE EQUITY INVESTMENT

-Currently, under the new regime, "203 applications are awaiting analysis for capital transfers of 350,000 euros or more, for the acquisition of participation units in investment funds or capital funds -risk-based capitalization companies, which are incorporated under Portuguese law”.
+Currently, under the new regime, "203 applications are pending analysis for capital transfers of 350,000 euros or more, for the acquisition of participation units in investment funds or venture capital funds focused on company capitalization, which are constituted under Portuguese law.".

-The Securities Market Commission (CMVM) is very attentive to this new way of obtaining a residence permit, and considers that venture capital investment is made without respecting all the rules aimed at preventing the entry of money of illicit origin in Portugal, in particular through real estate.
+The Securities Market Commission (CMVM) is paying close attention to this new way of obtaining a residence permit, and considers that venture capital investment is being made without respecting all the rules aimed at preventing the entry of money of illicit origin into Portugal, particularly through real estate.

-Despite the new legislation, it is still possible to invest in real estate under the ARI.
-There are still real estate and capital transfer opportunities for foreign investors in Portugal, under the Residence Permit for Investment (ARI) regime.
+Despite the new legislation, it is still possible to invest in real estate under the ARI scheme.
+Opportunities still exist in the real estate and capital transfer sectors for foreign investors in Portugal under the Residence Permit for Investment (ARI) scheme.

 What changed in 2022

-The changes generally represent an increase in the minimum amounts of capital investment, as well as limitations of the geographical areas of application of the real estate investment, for housing purposes , are applicable:
+The changes generally represent an increase in minimum capital investment amounts, as well as limitations on the geographical areas for which real estate investment for housing purposescan be applied.

-A minimum amount of Euros 500,000.00, for accommodation purposes , will only be allowed in Portugal, Azores and Madeira.
+A minimum amount of Euros 500,000.00, for housing purposes, will only be allowed in Portugal, the Azores and Madeira.

-A minimum amount of 350,000.00 euros, with rehabilitation works , for residential purposes, is only allowed in Portugal, the Azores and Madeira.
+A minimum amount of 350,000.00 euros, with rehabilitation work, for residential purposes, is only permitted in Portugal, the Azores and Madeira.

 Capital transfers :

-The transfer of capital of an amount equal to or greater than 1 million euros will be subject to a minimum investment of 1.5 million euros ;
+The transfer of capital equal to or greater than 1 million euros will be subject to a minimum investment of 1.5 million euros ;

-The minimum amount of investment in capital transfers intended to be applied to research activities developed by public or private scientific research institutions, integrated into the national scientific and technological system, increases from EUR 350,000.00 to EUR 500,000.
-EUR .00;
+The minimum amount of investment in capital transfers intended to be applied to research activities developed by public or private scientific research institutions, integrated into the national scientific and technological system, increases from EUR 350,000.00 to EUR 500,000.00;

-The minimum investment amount in capital transfers for investments in private equity funds will be increased from
+The minimum investment amount for capital transfers for investments in private equity funds will be increased by

 €350,000.00 to €500,000.00;

-The minimum amount of investment in capital transfer for the incorporation of a company in Portugal, associated with the creation of five permanent jobs, or for the strengthening of the social capital of a Portuguese company, with the creation or maintenance of these jobs, goes from €350,000.00 to €500,000.00.
+The minimum amount of investment in the transfer of capital for the formation of a company in Portugal, associated with the creation of five permanent jobs, or for the strengthening of the share capital of a Portuguese company, with the creation or maintenance of these jobs, increases from €350,000.00 to €500,000.00.

 Exceptions

-The geographical limitations that will occur in real estate investment for housing purposes, by "pushing" investment inland and towards the islands, will allow that there are still several investment opportunities, with great potential, that will allow the promotion and development of certain areas of the country;
+The geographical limitations that will occur in real estate investment for housing purposes, by "pushing" investment inland and towards the islands, will allow that there are still several investment opportunities, with high potential, which will allow the promotion and development of certain areas of the country;

-These limitations on real estate investment will apply "only" to properties intended for residential purposes , meaning that foreign investors will be able to continue to invest throughout the country, including Lisbon, Porto and the coast, in properties that are not intended for residential purposes (commerce, services, other), even after January 1, 2022;
+These limitations on real estate investment will apply "only" to properties intended for residential purposes, meaning that foreign investors will be able to continue investing throughout the country, including Lisbon, Porto and the coast, in properties that are not intended for residential purposes (commercial, services, other), even after January 1, 2022;

-Do not hesitate to contact us to discuss it
+Feel free to contact us to discuss this further

 EUROPEAN REAL ESTATE